SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/01-Variables.md

 * Value (stored information)

-Each of the variables in JavaScript has a name, a type and a value.
+Each of the variables in JavaScript has a name, a type, and a value.

 Here is how we would declare a variable and assign it with a value at the same time: